ovn-controller(8) OVN Manual ovn-controller(8)

 A boolean value that tells if ovn-controller should moni‐

-tor all records of tables in ovs-database.
-If set to
+tor all records of tables in the OVN_Southbound.
+If this

 It is more efficient to set it to true in use cases where